drademann/kata-playground-go/stringcalculator/KATA.md

        Add("1,-2,-3") produces "negatives not allowed: -2, -3"

 9. Add a function to the calculator that returns the count how many times the `Add()` function was called.
-Implement it Test-First, the TDD way.
+   Implement it test-first, the TDD way.

        int GetCalledCount()

-10. Numbers bigger than 1000 should be ignored.
+10. Ignore numbers bigger than 1000.

         Add("1,1001,2") == 3

 11. Allow delimiters of any length, like

         "//[***]\n1***2***3" == 6